 - Genuine interest in the western Pennsylvania community and a dedication to promoting the Foundation’s mission.

 - Actively participate in trainings hosted by TPF, CFWC and the Development and Donor Services team.

 QUALIFICATIONS AND EXPERIENCE

-Interested candidates should submit resume and cover letter to firstname.lastname@example.org.
-Applications are due by April 30, 2021.
+Interested candidates should submit resume and cover letter to firstname.lastname@example.org by Aug.
+15, 2021.

 No phone calls please.

 THE PITTSBURGH FOUNDATION IS AN EQUAL OPPORTUNITY EMPLOYER COMMITTED TO DIVERSITY, EQUITY AND INCLUSION.